South Korea – Clinical Trials Regulatory Process

 CRIS (Clinical Research Information Services)

-- It joined the WHO International Clinical Trials Registry Platform (ICTRP) as an 11th member of Primary Registry.
+- It joined the WHO International Clinical Trials Registry Platform (ICTRP) as an 11th member of the Primary Registry.

 Parallel approval process